Answers to Frequently Asked Questions

 A: YES, our massage school offers career placement assistance and we have great relationships with many employers in the massage therapy industry, locally in the South Bay and greater Los Angeles areas.
 We have direct relationships with owners looking to hire our graduates.
 Graduates from SBMC are able to find massage positions very readily.

-A: YES, SBMC has been devoted exclusively to massage therapy education, since July 1998.
+A: NO, SBMC has been devoted exclusively to massage therapy education, since July 1998 but now offer certification in Exercise Fitness Training, Sports-Injuries Reab and Health Coaching.

 Q: Is SBMC State-Approved?